The following topics are addressed on this page:

 The annual amount is computed as a regular retirement, but reduced by .33% for each month by which retirement precedes:

-- General Members: Later of a) age 55, or b) the age the member would have had 25 years of service, but not later than age 60.
+- General Members: Earlier of a) age 55, or b) the age the member would have had 25 years of service, but not later than age 60.

 - Police & Fire Members: Earlier of a) age 55 or b) the age the member would have had 25 years of service.

-All members: 5 years of service.
+All members: 5 years of service (or 10 years depending on the date of hire).
 Payable at age 60.

 The annual amount is the same as regular retirement, but based upon service and final average compensation at termination.
 (A member may elect to receive all or a portion of his accumulated contributions at termination, if the member's age plus service total at least 50, and receive a lesser benefit at age 60).

-Before a pre-retirement session is scheduled, you should request a retirement estimate.
-A pre-retirement session should be scheduled at least 60-90 days before retirement.
+A pre-retirement session should be scheduled at least 60-90 days before your anticipated retirement.
 An explanation of benefit options and other retirement issues will be discussed.

 There are a number of times throughout employment when a beneficiary selection should be made.